 We’ve gone from the days when a business meeting could be a two-martini lunch to today, when you’re as likely to meet business partners at the gym or on the bike trail.
 In some ways, just like a business meeting used to be an excuse to drink or whatever, it’s now become an excuse to exercise.
 Much healthier, I think.”

 Even our own lunchtime restaurant meeting is a bit of an anomaly.

-“I usually train during my lunch break, but I’m recovering this week from an ultra trail run I just did in Jiaoxi, in Yilan county.
+“I usually train during my lunch break, but I’m recovering this week from an ultra trail run I just did in Jiaoxi, in Yilan County.
 32 kilometers, 2000 meter elevation gain.
 Very, very muddy.
 It took nine hours, but the weather was cool.
 It was a good run.
-I felt great afterwards, but yeah, I could use some downtime now.”
+I felt great afterward, but yeah, I could use some downtime now.”

 The conversation moves back to cycling, as I ask Peter what some of his favorite riding spots are around the island.